borysrybak/real-time-face-analytics/README.md

 #### Web Camera

-For sure providing frames in the applications is a must, and without camera you won't be able to achieve any results.
+For sure providing frames in the applications is a must, and without a camera, you won't be able to achieve any results.

 I used **Creative Live!
 Cam Chat HD VF0790**.
 I believe laptop or any USB-like camera will be enough.